AdobeDocs/experience-manager-65.en/help/assets/translation-projects.md

 You use the create and translate workflow to generate language copies for a particular language for the first time.
 The workflow provides the following options:

 * Create structure only.
-* Create a new translation project.
+* Create a translation project.
 * Add to existing translation project.

 ### Create structure only {#create-structure-only}